 List out these different aspects of your visual novel:

-The first three (story genres, aesthetics, and game mechanics) will be the main things that determine your target audience, i.e. who will be the biggest fans of your game.
+The first three (story genres, aesthetics, and game mechanics) will be the main things that determine your target audience, i.e. who will be the biggest fans of your game, but every aspect is important to understand.
 To read more about what a target audience is and general ways to find them, check out my talk notes here.

 What is your branding?